-Course entry requirements: Entrance requirement is a Bachelor's degree with a major in Computer Science or related field.
+Entry requirements - BSc Hons (IT): A Bachelor's degree from a recognised university with a major in Computer Science or related field.
 Students must have an average of at least 60% in the major.
-Priority will be given to students meeting the requirements for CSC4000W.
-Acceptance will be at the discretion of the Head of Department who will consider quality of final year results and material covered in the undergraduate curriculum.
-Each student registered for this course is required to have a laptop for use during class sessions as well as after hours.
-The minimum specifications of the lapton are available at www.cs,uct.ac.za/teaching.
-(A tablet or "netbook" will not be suitable).
-The course convenor will provide details of additional software (open source) required.
+Acceptance will be at the discretion of the Head of Department, who will consider quality of final year results and material covered in the undergraduate curriculum.